achengs/paredit-cm/README.md

 ## Demo

-[Here is a page that hosts a demo.](http://htmlpreview.github.com/?https://github.com/achengs/paredit-cm/blob/master/resources/public/index.html) Note though, that your browser may intercept some of the key modifiers and combinations.
+You can clone this repo and visit resources/public/index.html.
+Note: your browser may interfere with the capture of many modifiers and combinations.

-You might have to reload the demo page to get the source code to load inside the CodeMirror.

 ## Features / Keys